Can Vitamins Help Me Sleep Better? The Best Vitamins and Minerals for Sleep

 - Dandruff (low zinc and B vitamins)

 - Restless leg syndrome (low iron/B vitamins/and or vitamin C)

 - Sleep disorders

-Iron deficient symptoms can include low energy, restless leg syndrome, cold hands and feet, headache, fast heart rate, and sleep deprivation.
+Iron deficiency symptoms can include low energy, restless leg syndrome, cold hands and feet, headache, fast heart rate, and sleep deprivation.
 Low levels of iron can exacerbate feelings of stress and anxiety.